shakacode/bootstrap-loader/README.md

 That being said, Bootstrap 4 probably works just fine!
 You must use `4.0.0-alpha.4` or greater.

 ## NEWS
-2017-03-15: All examples in /examples are updated for Webpack v2 and yarn.
+2017-03-15: Bootstrap v2.0.0 released!
+All examples in /examples are updated for Webpack v2 and yarn.
 We're not supporting beta versions of Webpack.
 Some older releases did support it.
 So if you upgrade, you have to update for the new 2.2.x+ version of Webpack.

 2016-10-30: Released 1.3.0.
 Supports multiple config files in one build.